-\begin{description} \item[Metrics] Given a dataset $\gD$ of image-caption pairs we measure the Recall@$k$ (R@$k$) metric as the fraction of captions in $\gD$ whose corresponding image is among the top-$k$ search results.
+\paragraph{Experimental Setup} Given a dataset of image-caption pairs, we measure the Recall@$k$ (R@$k$) metric as the fraction of captions whose corresponding image is among the top-$k$ search results.
 In line with the IR literature, we report the Recall@$k$ for $k\in\cbrace{1,5,10}$ on the Flickr30k~\cite{flickr30k} test set with 1k samples and the MSCOCO~\cite{mscoco} validation set with 5k.
-In addition, we report for 2-level cascades the lifetime speedup and for deeper cascades the query speedup as discussed in \cref{sec:cascadedsearch}.
-We run all experiments on an Intel i7-11800H CPU at 2.30 GHz with turboboost disabled and compute speedups by measuring the total CPU time of queries. \item[Datasets] We evaluate our algorithm on the MSCOCO validation dataset with 5k samples and on the Flickr30k dataset with 32k samples. \item[Parameters] We set the top-$m$ value of encoder $I_1$ to $m_1 = 50$.
+In addition, we report the lifetime cost reduction for 2-level cascades and the early query latency reduction for 3-level cascades.
+Our lifetime cost computation assumes a $p$-small-world search scenario with $p=0.1$ and $m_1 = 50$.
 We measure image encoding costs as the number of Multiply-Accumulate (MAC) operations reported by PyTorch-OpCounter~\cite{thop}.